By-Laws

 ARTICLE V. Board of Directors

-Section 1.
+Art.
+V, Section 1.
 The Board of Directors shall consist of Officers and Trustees.
-There shall be not less than 12, nor more than 18, Trustees serving on the Board, such number to be fixed in accordance with the provisions of this Article.
-All Trustees shall be Members in good standing who are elected to serve for three-year terms.
-It is intended that approximately one-third of all Trustee seats shall expire in any given year.
-Trustees shall be nominated in accordance with these bylaws and shall be elected at the Congregation’s annual meeting, except as otherwise provided in this Article.
+There shall be no fewer than 7, nor more than 10, Trustees serving on the Board, including those Trustees who are serving as Officers, such number to be fixed in accordance with the provisions of this Article.
+All Trustees shall be Members in good standing, over the age of 18, who are elected to serve for three-year terms.
+Trustees shall be nominated in accordance with these By-Laws and shall be elected at the Congregation’s annual meeting, except as otherwise provided in this Article.

-Section 2.
+Art.
+V, Section 2.
 Officers shall consist of a President, a First Vice President, a Treasurer, and a Secretary.
 A Second Vice President may also be elected.
-All Officers shall serve one-year terms.
-All Officers and Trustees may be reelect without limit, with the exception of the President.
-The President may serve a maximum of two consecutive one year terms.
-After the second term, that individual may be reelected as President for an additional period of two consecutive one year terms, but only after a period of at least three years has elapsed since the last held by that individual.
+All Officers shall serve two-year terms.
+All Officers and Trustees may be reelected without limit, with the exception of the President.
+The President may serve a maximum of two consecutive two-year terms.
+After the second term, that individual may be reelected after a period of one year.
+This requirement may be waived by a two-thirds vote by the Board.

-Section 3.
-The number of Trustee seats in each successive year’s Board of Directors shall be established by the Board at the time the Nominating Committee is appointed, in accordance with these bylaws.
+Art.
+V, Section 3.
+The number of Trustee seats each successive year’s Board of Directors shall be established by the Board at the time the Nominating Committee is appointed, in accordance with these By-Laws.

-Section 6.
+Art.
+V, Section 6.
 A roster of attending Officers and Trustees at any Board meeting shall be maintained by the Secretary.
-If any member of the Board is absent from three consecutive Board meetings, it shall be the responsibility of the Secretary to identify those Trustees or Officers who have missed the requisite number of consecutive sessions, and the Secretary shall notify the President for further action.
-A majority of the entire Board may, at its discretion, vote to remove such member and fill the vacancy in accordance with this Article.
-The Board will not remove any Trustee or Officer without first notifying such person of the proposal to remove him or her, and giving him or her ample opportunity to give cause as to why he or she should not be removed.
+If any member of the Board is absent from three consecutive Board meetings, a majority of the entire Board may, at its discretion, vote to remove such member and fill the vacancy in accordance with this Article.
+The Board will not remove any Trustee or Officer without first notifying that person of the proposal to remove them and giving them ample opportunity to give cause as to why they should not be removed.

-Section 7.
-The Board shall hold regular meetings not less often than once a month.
-Notice of such meetings shall be on not less than three days notice to each member of the Board.
-The majority of the Board shall constitute a quorum necessary for the transaction of business and, unless otherwise stated in these bylaws, a majority vote of the Board members present shall be requisite for the adoption of any resolution or the transaction of any other business.
+Art.
+V, Section 7.
+The Board shall hold regular meetings not less often than once a month, in-person or virtually.
+Participation can be by phone.
+Notice of such meetings shall be provided no less than three days prior to the meeting (to each member of the Board).
+The majority of the Board shall constitute a quorum necessary for the transaction of business and, unless otherwise stated in these By-Laws, a majority vote of the Board members present shall be requisite for the adoption of any resolution or the transaction of any other business.
 Upon the call of the President, or upon personal request of any two members of the Board to the Secretary, a special meeting of the Board shall be called.
 The Secretary shall give to each Board member personal or written notice of each special meeting within one week of its being called, but not less than 24 hours prior to the time of the meeting.
 Notice of a special meeting must state the purpose or purposes for which the meeting is called.
 Only such purpose or purposes shall be acted upon at that special meeting.

 All Members of the Temple are invited to attend regular Board meetings.